LisetteGorra/asynchronous.js/README.md

          var authors = readSync(authors_loc);
          console.log(authors);

-if the top file is large then it will take a longer time to run the second line that is why we use asynchronous.js, to combat this problem
+if the first file is large then it will take a longer time to run the second file that is why we use asynchronous.js, to combat this problem

 readAsync(article_loc, function(){ // this is the asynchronous.js version of the code above